mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

  1. Client opens HTTP connection to the server to get more data
  2. No data is available, server keeps TCP connection open and does something else in meanwhile
- 3. When there's data to send, server sends it and closes connection
+ 3. When there's data to send, server sends it and closes the connection

 Greenlets
 ---------